 Ensure participants are able to swim and are comfortable in the water.
 Success on the water depends on comfort and ability in the water.
 Conducting a swimming test in advance is highly recommended.
-See Swimming Safety Activity Checkpoints or ask your instructor for guidelines.
+See Swim Test in Swimming Safety Activity Checkpoints or ask your instructor for guidelines.